Francis Of Delirium Fan Guide

 Getting to The Mash House: Complete Transport Guide

 By Train: The nearest major train station is Edinburgh Waverley.
-This is a major hub serving numerous national rail lines across the UK.
-From Edinburgh Waverley, The Mash House is approximately a 10-15 minute walk.
-Simply exit the station towards Princes Street, head east, and then make your way down towards the Cowgate area.
+This is a bustling hub with connections from across the UK.
+From Waverley, The Mash House is approximately a 10-15 minute walk.
+Simply head down Waverley Bridge, cross the North Bridge, and descend into the Cowgate area.
+Alternatively, local Lothian Buses run frequently from outside the station.

 Food, Drink & Local Recommendations